smarticoai/public-api/docs/api/interfaces/TMiniGamePrize.md

 > `optional` **custom\_data?**: `any`

-The custom data of the mini-game defined by operator in the BackOffice.
+The custom data of the prize defined by the operator.
 Can be a JSON object, string or number

 ***